-- The university supervisor informs the cooperating teacher of any university expectations. - The university supervisor confers with the cooperating teacher about the teacher candidate placed with them. - The university supervisor has contact with the teacher candidate once a week (this can be by phone or email). - The university supervisor will make a MINIMUM of three formal observations for an eight week/half semester student teaching assignment. - The university supervisor will write a minimum of three formal observation reports, reporting on the strengths and and/or weaknesses of the teacher candidate.
-The university supervisor will facilitate the cooperating teacher's completion of three formal observations. - The university supervisor will review all student teaching assignments (lesson plans, self-evaluation, etc.), and provide constructive feedback for the teacher candidate. - The university supervisor will complete a final evaluation for each student teaching placement and will facilitate the cooperating teacher's completion of the final evaluation. - The university supervisor will be responsible for submitting grades, final evaluations, formal observation forms, and other relevant material to the Office of Clinical Experiences within 5 days after the student teaching assignment is completed.
-See materials checklist in Section VII. - The university supervisor will be available to assist individual teacher candidates with personal and professional problems as they relate to student teaching. - The university supervisor will be available to assist the cooperating teacher with problems or concerns related to their teacher candidate. - The university supervisor provides necessary orientation for candidates and cooperating teachers concerning their responsibilities.
+- The university supervisor informs the cooperating teacher of any university expectations. - The university supervisor confers with the cooperating teacher about the teacher candidate placed with them. - The university supervisor has contact with the teacher candidate once a week (this can be by phone or email). - The university supervisor will make a MINIMUM of three formal observations for an eight-week K-3 student teaching assignment and four formal observations for a twelve-week Pre-K student teaching assignment. - The university supervisor will write a minimum of three/four formal observation reports, reporting on the strengths and and/or weaknesses of the teacher candidate.
+The university supervisor will facilitate the cooperating teacher's completion of three formal observations for 8-week K-3 and four formal observations for 12-week Pre-K student teaching assignment. - The university supervisor will review all student teaching assignments (lesson plans, self-evaluation, etc.), and provide constructive feedback for the teacher candidate. - The university supervisor will complete a final evaluation for each student teaching placement and will facilitate the cooperating teacher's completion of the final evaluation in tk20. - The university supervisor will be responsible for submitting grades, final evaluations in tk20, formal observation forms, and other relevant material to the Office of Clinical Experiences within 5 days after the student teaching assignment is completed.
+See materials checklist in Section V. - The university supervisor will be available to assist individual teacher candidates with personal and professional problems as they relate to student teaching. - The university supervisor will be available to assist the cooperating teacher with problems or concerns related to their teacher candidate. - The university supervisor provides necessary orientation for student and cooperating teachers concerning their responsibilities.